-When Nancy is watching "The Evil Dead".
-The scene playing on the TV is from the end of the film.
-However, the screaming heard during the scene is from the famous "Tree Rape" scene; a scene which happens near the beginning of the film.
+(at around 34 mins) When Nancy watches The Evil Dead on TV, the scene playing is from the end of the film; however, the screaming heard during the scene is from the famous "Tree Rape" scene, a scene which happens near the beginning of the film.

-Throughout the movie, along with all the sequels, Freddy's "razor" glove is on his right hand.
+(at around 16 mins) Throughout the movie, along with all the sequels, Freddy's "razor" glove is on his right hand.
 When Freddy is chasing Tina, there is a quick shot of him jumping out from behind a small tree and his glove is on his left hand.

-In a wide shot, when the bars have just been put on the house, the front door window bars are different than the close-up of Nancy on her porch.
+(at around 56 mins) In a wide shot, when the bars have just been put on the house, the front door window bars are different than the close-up of Nancy on her porch.
 The closer shot shows a heart shaped design rather than the three-bar pattern of the wide shot.

 During her nightmare in the dream clinic, Nancy pulls Freddy's hat out of her dream and into reality.
 Later during Nancy's final nightmare, Freddy grabs her suddenly, and for that one brief shot is wearing his hat, then he remains hatless for the rest of the film.

 (at around 17 mins) When Tina is killed, her shirt is ripped open and her chest is cut by Freddy's four blades.
 In the next shot she is pulled up the wall then onto the ceiling and her shirt is buttoned up.

 (at around 1h 16 mins) When Nancy is asleep and looking for Fred, she goes down into her basement.
 After finding that Freddy's claw is missing, she opens a door leading to Freddy's boiler room by pulling it towards her.
 The camera cuts to the other side of the door, where it faces the other way as if pushed open and not pulled.